Easy Strawberries n’ Cream Phyllo Shells

 If this doesn’t appeal to you, look at option #2.

 36+ cups for $3.50

 Make your own phyllo cups!
-Yes it takes a tad more effort but I think they look better and taste better.
+Yes it takes a tad more effort but I think they look better and come out much more crispier!!
 You also will save money and have more bang for your hard earned buck!

 Math teacher time…

 So the Athens brand of phyllo is the most common I’d say.
 They sell phyllo in 1 lb. packs.
 Either in one 12 x 17″ roll or two 9 x 14″ rolls.
 Both packages contain 1 pound of dough.
 Either way, you should be able to get at least 36 cups (4 rows of 5 for the large one and 3 rows of 4 for the smaller) if you cut your cups using a 3″ ring give or take!

 A 1 lb. phyllo package is also about $3.50 and should give you at least 36 cups!

 **Note** It has been 3 months since this post and I wanted to add a note.
 I just pulled out a few of these empty frozen phyllo cups from when I made these before just to see how they would taste and they were STILL delicious and so crunchy!!
 I just added the filling and they’re done 5 minutes later!!